Other / mixed grade configuration · Erie, PA

 How many students attend Robert Benjamin Wiley Community Cs?

 Robert Benjamin Wiley Community Cs has 550 students enrolled.
-It is a other school in Erie, PA.
+It is a public school in Erie, PA.

 What is the student-teacher ratio at Robert Benjamin Wiley Community Cs?